 Overall, the Parkview Health region seems to have almost similar percentage of population without a high school diploma as the rest of the state.
 However, racial disparities are still seen with educational attainment.
-(Figure 11).
-A little less than half of the total Hispanic population constitutes of individuals who are without a high school diploma.
-These are followed by the Asian population where almost a third of the population is without a high school diploma.
-With these racial minorities already at a disadvantage in terms of income and poverty, this added inequity further deteriorates their chances of attaining good health outcomes.
+(Figure 11: Population without a High School Diploma by Race/Ethnicity) A little less than half of the total Hispanic population is without a high school diploma.
+This is followed by the Asian population, for which almost a third of the population is without a high school diploma.